Daphne Marlatt: Later life

-Marlatt has also taught at several colleges and universities.
-These include: University of Alberta, University of British Columbia, Capilano College, University of Calgary, University of Manitoba, McMaster University, Mount Royal College, University of Saskatchewan, Simon Fraser University, University of Victoria and University of Western Ontario.
-She also received four awards in her career.
-She received the MacMillan and Brissenden for creative writing; the Canada Council award; the Vancouver Mayor's Arts Award for Literary Arts; and the Order of Canada for her contributions to Canadian literature.
-Marlatt also founded the West Coast Women and Words Society.
+Marlatt has taught at several colleges and universities, including the University of Alberta, the University of British Columbia, Capilano College, the University of Calgary, the University of Manitoba, McMaster University, Mount Royal College, the University of Saskatchewan, Simon Fraser University, the University of Victoria, and the University of Western Ontario.

-Marlatt is currently a student of the Gelug school of Tibetan Buddhism, and currently lives in Vancouver, B.C.
+Marlatt is a student of the Gelug school of Tibetan Buddhism, and currently lives in Vancouver, British Columbia.